johnvparsons99/GCNFacebook/README.md

 ###  Project Structure

-There are two `.py` files in the project as well as a `resources` folder:
+There are two `.py` files in the project as well as a `resources` folder and a `facebook_large` folder:
-- `myGraphModel.py`: This file contains the code involved in creating the Model.
+- `model.py`: This file contains the code involved in creating the Model.
 This consists of one class (`FaceGCNLayer`, which represents my custom network layer) and one function (`makeMyModel`, which creates a model which represents mt GCN and contains all the relevant layers).

-- `driver.py`: This fie is responsible for parsing the data, calling `makeMyModel` from `myGraphModel.py`, parsing and splitting the data in training/validation sets, running the model, tracking and displaying the progress/accuracy of the model and plotting a TSNE plot of the data.
+- `main.py`: This fie is responsible for parsing the data, calling `makeMyModel` from `model.py`, parsing and splitting the data in training/validation sets, running the model, tracking and displaying the progress/accuracy of the model and plotting a TSNE plot of the data.
-- `resources`: This is where you should put the `facebook.npz` file.
-This is also where the images embedded in this file are stored.
+- `resources`: This is also where the images embedded in this file are stored.
+- `facebook.npz`: This is the folder which contains the facebook.npz dataset.

 ### Running the Model and Dependencies

-To run the model, run `driver.py.main()`.
+To run the model, run `main.py.main()`.
 Ensure that the `FILE_PATH` variable is set to the location of the `facebook.npz` file.
-The `facebook.npz` file will need to be downloaded to an appropriate local location. by default the `FILE_PATH` variable points to the `resources` folder in the same directory as the `driver.py` file.
+The `facebook.npz` file will need to be downloaded to an appropriate local location. by default the `FILE_PATH` variable points to the `facebook_large` folder in the same directory as the `main.py` file.
 The user can easily adjust the following model variables prior to running:
 - `PLOT_TSNE`: Set whether you want to plot accuracy.